ControllerKeys

 Technical

-Profiles save to ~/.controllerkeys/config.json — a human-readable JSON file you can backup or share.
+Profiles save to ~/.config/controllerkeys/config.json — a human-readable JSON file you can backup or share.

 Generally yes.
 They operate at different levels — this app handles controller input, while Karabiner and Hammerspoon handle keyboard input and automation.
 They typically don't conflict.